Skip to content

 3. Valid U.S. Visa

 You must present a valid, unexpired visa in the category for which admission is being sought each time you enter the U.S. (Canadian citizens are generally exempt from the visa requirement.)
 If your visa expires while you are in the U.S., the next time you travel abroad you must obtain a new visa in the proper category in order to be readmitted to the United States.
 Apply for the visa in your home country, unless circumstances or travel plans make this impossible.
 If you apply for a visa at a U.S. consulate in another country, your application may be reviewed more critically than if you applied at home.
-You are encouraged to check visa appointment wait times and contact the U.S. consulate as early as possible to schedule the a visa appointment.
+You are encouraged to check with your local U.S. embassy or consulate for updated visa wait times and schedule your appointment as early as possible.

 An exception to the rule requiring a valid, unexpired visa exists for students in F-1 and J-1 status who travel for less than 30 days solely to Canada or Mexico or islands in the Caribbean except for Cuba.
 You can read more about “automatic visa revalidation.”
 Note that if you apply for a new visa while in Canada, Mexico, and islands in the Caribbean, you will not be able to return to the U.S. unless the visa is granted.
 Also, citizens of some countries are not eligible for automatic visa revalidation.

-If you cannot find your SEVIS fee receipt, visit the Student and Exchange Visitor Program SEVIS I-901 fee processing website to request a copy of your receipt.
-Students with I-20s or DS-2019s issued prior to September 1, 2004, did not pay the SEVIS fee.
+If you do not have a copy of your SEVIS fee receipt, visit the SEVIS I-901 fee processing website to request a copy of your receipt.
+Students with I-20s or DS-2019s issued prior to 9/1/2004, did not pay the SEVIS fee.

 Problems Entering the U.S.?